 There are several ways of dealing with vegetables.
 Carrots can be grated, while others such as sweet potato and beets can be cooked first.
 In fact, I prefer using cooked vegetables, it adds to the flavor.

 If using greens, add them to your blender first with a little liquid, give a quick burst to break them down, then add the remaining ingredients.

 Another cause could be that you simply need to add more liquid.
 Try adding an additional ¼ cup and see if that rectifies the problem.

 Some greens such as arugula and dandelion greens can be overpowering with a bitter taste.
 If you are just starting out it’s best to begin with mild tasting greens such as spinach, romaine lettuce or leaf lettuce.
 Then move up the chart to the stronger tasting greens such as kale, Swiss chard and collard greens.

 If you have overdone the green matter, the best solution is to add more fruit.
-Sweet-tasting fruits such as banana, pineapple or oranges are excellent options.
+Sweet-tasting fruits such as banana, pineapple, oranges or strawberries are excellent options.
 Two or three Medjool dates also do the trick.

 If on the other hand you have overdone the fruits and need to tone down the sweet, sugary taste, this can be done by adding a handful of spinach leaves, some avocado, lemon or lime juice, a pear or half a banana.

 Remember some fruits are sweeter than others.
 Fruits that have a high sugar content such as cherries, grapes, pineapple and bananas are naturally very sweet.
 When making your smoothies, add a low sugar fruit such as blackberries, strawberries, raspberries, blueberries or grapefruit to tone down that sweetness.